cloudmesh-community/fa18-523-88/technologies/sahara.md

 deploy various data processing frameworks with relative ease.
 While users can quickly deploy a cluster within minutes, it is also important to note that Sahara enables users to scale existing clusters by adding/removing nodes on demand.
 The Sahara product is able to communicate with a variety of OpenStack services.
-Some of the main services that Sahara is able to communicate with are Horizon(Dashboards), Keystone(Identification), Nova(Computational provisioning), Glance(VM Image storage) and Swift(Object Storage).
+Some of the main services that Sahara is able to communicate with are Horizon(Dashboards), Keystone(Identification), Nova(Computationalprovisioning), Glance(VM Image storage) and Swift(Object Storage).